ieg-dhr/DigiKAR_Projektseminar/Maps2_EN.md

 <a href="./maps/Map_Domherren_byNAME.png"><img src="./maps/Map_Domherren_byNAME.png" width="400px" align="left"/></a>

-<p padding="10px">The map shown here displays biographically relevant places for each cathedral provost in a different colour.
+<p align="justify">The map shown here displays biographically relevant places for each cathedral provost in a different colour.
 While some clerics were comparatively mobile and studied far from Mainz, went on the <em>grand tour</em> or took on diplomatic missions, others' lives centred on the Electorate of Mainz or even the city of Mainz.</p>
-<p padding="10px">One example of a more mobile cleric in the analysed data set is Dietich Kaspar von Fürstenberg who spent time in Florence and Rome as well as serveral places in present-day Belgium and France.</p>
+<p align="justify">One example of a more mobile cleric in the analysed data set is Dietich Kaspar von Fürstenberg who spent time in Florence and Rome as well as serveral places in present-day Belgium and France.</p>

 <a href="./maps/Map_DietrichKaspar-von-Fürstenberg.png"><img src="./maps/Map_DietrichKaspar-von-Fürstenberg.png" width="650px" align="center"/></a>